-Cosy homes come from good designs using clever material choice for active and passive heating.
+Cosy homes come from good designs using clever material choices for active and passive heating.
 Porcelain tiles and solid stone are great for both.
 During winter, tiled floors absorb the heat from the sun during the day and release it as the temperature falls at night.
 Think of it as a massive sponge for all that free heat.

 What about active heating solutions?
 Those involved in building and renovation projects often don’t realise that Underfloor heating (UFH) systems are one of the most efficient and cost-effective methods to heat a home.
 In fact, underfloor heating systems can be the most inexpensive compared to some other heating alternatives.